ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 If you try to display an instance of :class:`.Mobject` on the screen, you will only see an empty frame.
-The reason is that the :class:`.Mobject` class is an abstract base class of all other mobjects, i.e. it does not have any pre-determined visual shape that can be displayed on screen.
+The reason is that the :class:`.Mobject` class is an abstract base class of all other mobjects, i.e. it does not have any pre-determined visual shape that can be displayed on the screen.
 It is only the skeleton of a thing that *could* be displayed.
 Therefore, you will rarely need to use plain instances of :class:`.Mobject`; instead you will most likely create instances of its derived classes.
 One of these derived classes is